 “Minister” is a word that entered the English language from French (and, ultimately, from Latin) in 1250-1300: it means servant.
-For many years, I have been a servant — a lay leader and volunteer minister — in Anglican, Assemblies of God, and Evangelical Covenant as well as non-denominational churches.
+For many years, I have been a servant — a lay leader and volunteer minister — in Anglican, Assemblies of God, Baptist, Episcopal, and Evangelical Covenant as well as non-denominational churches.
 I’ve served as a preacher, teacher, small group leader (for women, graduate students, and artists), worship team member (as vocalist, flutist, percussionist, praise dancer, and tech support), choir singer, and stage designer.
 In children’s church, I’ve served as a teacher, worship leader, and choir director as well as Vacation Bible School (VBS) leader.
 I’ve also served as a midwife and medical missionary in Uganda and the Philippines.
-I’ve most recently ministered at University Covenant Church in Davis, California.
+I’ve most recently been ministering at Purpose Church in Pomona, California.

 I was raised in Martinez Open Bible Church (now Creekside Church), where my father was a youth minister, my mother was the director of children’s church, and I was an actress in the Christmas plays my mother wrote and a singer in the children’s choir she directed!
 I accepted Jesus as my Savior when I was five, was filled with the Holy Spirit when I was eight, and was baptized in water when I was ten.
 I went on my first missions trip to Mexico with Santa Rosa Open Bible Church when I was fourteen years old, where I was my father’s translator.